Happy Circles II – My new experiment in random colour placement

 • 5 leaves and 3 stems in green

-A quick word about the crochet hook size: according to the instructions, a 2.0 crochet hook should be used.
-Personally, this seemed a bit small to me.
-Especially as the cotton yarns I used tend to split a bit.
-Don’t get me wrong!
-I love both Hobbii Rainbow Cotton and Drops Safran.
-I especially like the softness and the matte look.
-I just find it difficult to work them with a small hook.
+But please, don’t get me wrong!
+I love both, Hobbii Rainbow Cotton and Drops Safran.
+I especially like their softness and the matte look.
+I just find it difficult to work them with a smaller hook than recommended on the label.

 For the card, I therefore crocheted the flowers with a 2.75 mm hook.
 This is the size I normally use with this yarn.
 At first they seemed a bit loose to me.
 So I went down to a 2.25 mm hook when I made the flowers for the collage.
-Although liked the structure better I have to say that the flowers I made with the larger hook were easier to shape.
+There were pros and cons: I preferred the structure of the flowers made with the smaller hook.
+But the ones made with the bigger hook were easier to shape.

-In my opinion, you can’t see any difference in the end result.
+I think you can’t see any difference in the end.
 So both seems to be ok.

 Have a nice time 💕